Titus-The Man of Lawlessness in 70 AD

 NOTE: As you can see, the word anaireo is not strictly reserved for killing.
 It can be taken away, removed, and/or released.

-Kartageo-Do away with/ release-removal him/ make him disappear
+Kartageo-Do away with/ release-remove/ make him disappear

 Galatians 5:4 English Standard Version 4 You are severed from Christ, you who would be justified by the law; you have fallen away from grace.